 Welcome to SUSMAT

-The SUSMAT university profiling measure enhances the design of sustainable materials and manufacturing with data-driven approach to solve global energy, health and well-being, and industrial production challenges.
+The SUSMAT university profiling measure enhances the design of sustainable materials and manufacturing with a data-driven approach to solve global energy, health and well-being, and industrial production challenges.

 Themes